-You can now write your commands on the editor, it doesn’t really matter where but you usually add new stuff at the end of the file.
+You can now write your commands on the editor, it doesn’t really matter where but you usually add new stuff at the end of the file, one command per line.

 If you are using some shared hosting or a control panel, you might not have direct access to your crontab, I can’t help you in this situation cause each provider and each panel has its own way of doing things, if that is the case, you will have to ask your service provider for instructions.

 Hope this was instructive and remember you can ask questions in the comments here below if any of the steps don’t work as expected on your own setup.

 Hi, thank you for reading this article, hope you found it useful.

 My name is Yosu Cadilla, I’ve been both a Marketer since 1996 and a Systems Administrator since 2000, switching back and forth and mixing both trades.
 Since discovering Mautic, I’ve been specializing in large Mautic deployments as well as Mautic for agencies.
 Nowadays all my clients are Mautic related.

 If you are planning on deploying Mautic on a large scale, or if you are undecided about Mautic being a good fit for your organization… let’s have a chat! firstname.lastname@example.org